ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

     - 0-6 months olds
     - mean: 13.3, sd: 6.9
     - normal
-    -
+    - NOTE: this study reports mean duration of stay in the inpatient therapeutic feeding center rather than time to recovery.
+It is currently being implemented as time to recovery.
+Of note, 85% of participants were successfully discharged in this study.
     - [Vygen_2013]_; Niger
   * - :math:`\text{time to recovery}_\text{effectively treated SAM}`
     - 6-59 months old
     - 48.3
     - point value
-    - Time to recovery among those who recovered.
+    - Studies censored participants who did not recovery in estimation of median time to recovery.
 48.3 value is as a weighted average between seven studies reported by [Zw_2020tx]_.
 Random effects meta analysis would improve this estimate (see todo note below).
     - [Zw_2020tx]_; Ethiopia
   * - :math:`\text{time to recovery}_\text{untreated MAM}`
     - 0-59 months old